Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Nicola Perra, Indira Sen, Mattia Samori, and Reinhard Munz who have helped improving this paper.
-Special thanks to the LXAI@ICML2020, NetSci2020, and WiDS Guayaquil@ESPOL communities for their fruitful discussions around this paper.
+Special thanks to Nicola Perra, Indira Sen, Mattia Samori, Reinhard Munz who have helped improving this paper and to Antonio Ferrara and Jan Bachmann for their technical support on the revisions of this paper.
+Also, thanks to LXAI@ICML2020, NetSci2020, and WiDS Guayaquil@ESPOL for their feedback.
+This work was partially funded by the Austrian Science Promotion Agency FFG project no. 873927.
+The presented computational results have been achieved in part using the Vienna Scientific Cluster (VSC).